 Diagnostics and testing services

-Please see our User Handbook (pdf) for details of our full repertoire of testing and specimen requirements.
+Please see our user handbook (pdf) for details of our full repertoire of testing and specimen requirements.
 Please contact us for information regarding charges.
+(NB The link is to the accessible version of our user handbook.
+If you would prefer to obtain the handbook in the standard format, please request this from email@example.com.)

 Blood and Tissue Parasites